melezhik/Cromtit/README.md

 Crontab for your [Tomtit](https://github.com/melezhik/Tomtit) scenarios

-# What in your name?
+# "What's in a name?"

 Cromtit =  Cro(ntab) + Tomtit